 Zizzi at Gloucester Quays

-With baked burrata fondue; crispy calamari; loaded tortellini; spaghetti chorizo carbonara; and rustica pizza on the menu, popular chain restaurant Zizzi offers a taste of Italy in the heart of Gloucester Quays.
+With baked cheese fondue; crispy calamari; creamy risotto; indulgent truffle and pancetta carbonara; and rustica pizza on the menu, popular chain restaurant Zizzi offers a taste of Italy in the heart of Gloucester Quays.

 Zizzi also offers a dedicated non-gluten menu, which includes pizza and pasta, so gluten-free diners can still enjoy an Italian-inspired feast without compromise.